Contact Us Today (424) 372-3112

 What Factors Determine the Type of Domestic Violence Charge?

-The Los Angeles County prosecutor reviews a wide range of different factors in order to decide whether to file a domestic violence case as either a misdemeanor or felony crime.
-One primary consideration is the severity of injuries suffered by the victim.
+The Los Angeles County prosecutor reviews a wide range of different factors to decide whether to file a domestic violence case as either a misdemeanor or felony crime.
+One primary consideration is the severity of injuries suffered by the victim, which is a crucial factor in determining the seriousness of the case.

-If you have been accused of committing any type of domestic related crime, contact our experienced Los Angeles domestic violence attorneys need to examine the details and legal options.
+If you have been accused of committing any domestic-related crime, contact our experienced Los Angeles domestic violence attorneys to examine the details and legal options.

 About the Author